SmokkoZ/accounting/docs/prd/epic-2-implementation-guide.md

 **Epic Goal**: Build unified review queue with inline editing and approval workflow for quality control.

 **Prerequisites**:
-- ✅ Epic 1 complete and tested
+- âœ… Epic 1 complete and tested
-- ✅ `status="incoming"` bets exist in database
+- âœ… `status="incoming"` bets exist in database
-- ✅ Screenshots saved and accessible
+- âœ… Screenshots saved and accessible
-- ✅ Streamlit app running from Epic 1
+- âœ… Streamlit app running from Epic 1

 ---